Pharmacy benefit management: CVS Health

+CVS Health entered the PBM industry when the company acquired, Caremark, at the time the second-largest PBM, for nearly $21 billion in 2007.
+CVS Health grew further in 2018, after completing a $69 billion merger with Aetna, a major health insurer.

 In 2011, Caremark Rx was the nation's second-largest PBM.
 It was subject to a class action lawsuit in Tennessee, which alleged that Caremark kept discounts from drug manufacturers instead of sharing them with member benefit plans, secretly negotiated rebates for drugs and kept the money, and provided plan members with more expensive drugs when less expensive alternatives were available.
 CVS Caremark paid $20 million to three states over fraud allegations.

+As of present, it is now the second-largest PBM, after previously holding the largest market share.

 UnitedHealth Group

-In March 2015, UnitedHealth Group acquired Catamaran Corporation for about $12.8 billion to extend and grow its PBM business.
+In 2005, UnitedHealth bought PacifiCare, a health plan with an existing pharmacy benefit manager, which was separated under the company and named "Prescription Solutions."
+Then in April 2011, the company announced a rebrand under a master brand "Optum," which led to the previously-named Prescription Solutions being changed to OptumRx, its current name.
+Finally, in March 2015, UnitedHealth Group acquired Catamaran Corporation for about $12.8 billion to extend and grow its PBM business.